Example 6: DICOM RT Visualization in MeVisLab – RTSTRUCT and RTDOSE Workflow

 Visualize RTSTRUCTs as colored CSOs

-module to convert RTSTRUCT data into CSOs (Contour Segmentation Objects).
-CSOs in MeVisLab allow to visualize the contours on the CT scan and to interact with them.
+to convert RTSTRUCT data into MeVisLab contours (CSOs).
+CSOs allow to visualize the contours on the CT scan and to interact with them in MeVisLab.

 Add a SoView2DCSOExtensibleEditor